The Location of America’s Nuclear Submarines Isn’t Really a Secret

 First things first: Donald Trump didn’t reveal the location of U.S. nuclear-powered attack submarines in his phone call with Philippine President Rodrigo Duterte.
 Trump comes off as a braggart and bully in the transcript, but what he said about submarines is far less interesting than our reaction to it.

 It’s clear that whatever signal Trump was trying to send got fouled up.
-But that shouldn’t make us angry about the Trump administration’s naiveté.
+But that shouldn’t make us angry about the Trump administration’s clumsiness.
 It should make us wary about the overconfidence of all policymakers who think they can use the deployment of military forces to signal resolve to adversaries and allies without getting the rest of us killed.

 Trump did say a fair number of awful and stupid things to Duterte.
 He told him that his campaign of extrajudicial executions was working (it isn’t) and that North Korea’s missiles are crashing (they aren’t).
 But on the subject of submarines, Trump is blameless.
 Here is what he said in reference to North Korea: